ilyapuchka/ilyapuchka.github.io/content/blog/dependency-injection-in-swift/index.md

 It is commonnly said that loose coupling is achieved by programming against interfaces and not to implementations.

-> Program to an interface, not an implementation
+> Program to an interface, not an implementation (_Design Patterns: Elements of Reusable Object-Oriented Software_)
->
-> - _Design Patterns: Elements of Reusable Object-Oriented Software_

 But Dependency Inversion Principle says that it is not about interfaces, but about abstractions.
 Loose coupling does not mean interfaces or protocols everywhere.
 Because not always interfaces are good and reusable abstractions.